J4F3ET/UD.ProyectoDeGrado.GitCol-Learning/docs/markdown/communicationDesign.md

 ![Architecture Diagram Part 3](../assests/MokapsVisualizingGitPart3.png)

 This is image describe ideas of the responsabilities of the parts of the system.
-It have the following parts
+It have the following parts.